Viroqua in Vernon County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1930 by Viroqua, Wisconsin historian Dr. C.V.
 Porter.

 Location.
 43° 33.564′ N, 90° 53.434′ W. Marker is in Viroqua, Wisconsin, in Vernon County.
 Marker is on North Rock Avenue south of Church Street, on the right when traveling south.
+Marker is located on private property.
 Touch for map.
-Marker is located on private property.
 Marker is in this post office area: Viroqua WI 54665, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Viroqua's First Settler (about 800 feet away, measured in a direct line); Jeremiah McLain Rusk (approx. 0.7 miles away); Governor Rusk (approx. one mile away); John McCulloch (approx. 5.3 miles away); Black Hawk Trail Black Hawk Trail (approx. 11 miles away); a different marker also named Black Hawk Trail (approx. 11 miles away); Walnut Mound Veterans Memorial (approx. 12 miles away).
+Viroqua's First Settler (about 800 feet away, measured in a direct line); Jeremiah McLain Rusk (approx. 0.7 miles away); Governor Rusk (approx. one mile away); John McCulloch Black Hawk Trail (approx. 10.3 miles away); a different marker also named Black Hawk Trail (approx. 11 miles away); a different marker also named Black Hawk Trail (approx. 11 miles away); Walnut Mound Veterans Memorial (approx. 12 miles away).
 Touch for a list and map of all markers in Viroqua.